 If you have invented anything, or you have supported those who have, you know the importance of getting a patent.
-You can contact expert lawyers from a reliable law firm like Thompson Patent Law to learn more about patent laws and take their assistance with complicated legal procedures in obtaining patents and trademarks.
+You can contact an expert patent lawyer from a reliable law firm like Thompson Patent Law to learn more about patent laws and take their assistance with complicated legal procedures in obtaining patents and trademarks.
 You also know the importance of the searching related technologies in order to obtain and protect those patent rights.

 Unfortunately, every patent search company has relied on old and inadequate methods to conduct patent searches.
 Every company, every time. –David Hunt